 \subsection{Game-semantic type formers}

-Note that a CwF handles only the `core' of MLTT: It interprets only the fragment of the syntax common to all types.
-Therefore, we need to equip the CwF $\mu\mathcal{WPG}$ with additional structures, called \emph{semantic type formers} \cite{hofmann1997syntax}, to interpret one-, zero-, N-, pi-, sigma- and Id-types as well as universes.
-This is the aim of the present section.
+Nevertheless, CwFs only model the fragment of MLTT common to all types.
+Hence, in this section, we equip the CwF $\mathbb{WPG}$ with \emph{semantic type formers} \cite{hofmann1997syntax} that model One-, Zero-, N-, Pi-, Sigma- and Id-types.